First, let’s define what we mean by quality record player.

 The ION Audio Max LP – 3-Speed Belt Drive turntable plays all your favorite vinyl records and includes software that allows you to convert your albums to digital files via USB.
 Enjoy those vinyl sounds everywhere you go and preserve your record collection forever.

 The ION turntable has built-in stereo speakers that are surprisingly powerful for a unit in this price range.
-Naturally, they can’t match larger speakers, but the RCA jacks allow you to connect much more powerful external speakers to get the absolute best out of your collection.
+Naturally, they can’t match larger speakers, but the RCA jacks allow you to connect much more powerful external speakers using a receiver, or to active speakers with no receiver, to get the absolute best out of your collection.

 We included this model, because we wanted to include one lower cost option on this list.
 For the price, this is a great player, but it does not even come close to the previous model in this list.